v-maxson/Discord.jsTemplate/README.md

 3. Install required dependencies with `npm i` or `npm ci`.
 4. Work from there.
 You can change or remove any existing project files.

+### Disclaimer:
+Usage of the `slash-create` library will be reverted later.
+It's a little too bloated for this project, and it's just being used for it's ease of access.

 ------------------------------------------------

 ### Contribution Guidelines: